mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ---

-I rode home after the swim and jumped on the rollers with the TT Bike for 30 minutes.
-I wanted to be close to home because we have the plumbers scheduled for this morning to work in the bathroom and I have meetings scheduled for work.
+I rode home after the swim and spent 30 minutes on the rollers with the TT Bike.

+I wanted to be close to home because we have plumbers scheduled this morning to work on our bathroom project and I have work meetings scheduled.

 <!---->
 ## THURSDAY MAY 6 ☁️